QuidLabs/Moulinette/README.md

 from longs, and deductibles of

 token-holders wishing to
-insure their ETH against
+insure their ΞTH against
 price drops of over 10%,
 minting QD as insurance
-coverage (not upfront)...
+coverage (not upfront)
-over time, QD bridges its
+over time, QD bridges

-30% gap in capitalisation to
+30% in `capitalisastion`
-become fully backed; using
+becomes fully backed; with
-discount windows allows
+discount windows, insurable
-protocol liquidity to grow
-linearly (guarded launch).
+$ value in ΞTH and / or BTC
+grows in a gradated manner,
+and in a manner providing
+equal opportunity to stake.

 Levering long while buying
 insurance (at the same time)